 An out-of-hours, drop-in style café for people experiencing a mental health crisis, or who are on the verge of one.
 This groundbreaking approach to mental health crisis care was based on the suggestions and requests of people who actually use the service and has proved remarkably effective, bringing about a reduction in local acute psychiatric admissions to hospital.

 The original café in Victoria Road in Aldershot has now been replicated at five locations across Surrey.

 See here for details.

-Teenage Safe Haven
+Young Persons' Safe Haven

 Loosely modelled on the adult Safe Haven (see above), this service was devised and designed in line with responses from hundreds of local schoolchildren.
 It is for children aged 10 to 17 and is also open to any parents who are concerned about their children.

 As well as working with individuals, the service also works with a number of schools in the area to teach their staff about aspects of mental health support.